Hip-hop feminism: Misogyny and social change

 Rihanna is another mainstream hip-hop feminist.
 In her most recent album "Anti," her lyrics assert black female independence.
 Given Rihanna's past, the hip-hop feminist scene looked to her as a role model to stand up for domestic violence against the black female body.
-Many women artists has play a big role in how hip hop has evolved.
+Many women artists have played a big role in how hip hop has evolved.

 Hip hop feminist scholars

 In the foundational text When Chickenheads Come Home to Roost: A Hip Hop Feminist Breaks it Down, Joan Morgan coined the term hip hop feminism to discuss how black feminists can enjoy hip hop culture but still support feminist and antiracist movements despite the misogynistic elements of hip hop, which acknowledges the "grays" of social life because we can enjoy these "problematic" cultural artifacts and continue to support social change.

+Msia Clark

+Msia Clark's Hip Hop and Africa: Prophets of the City and Dustyfoot Philosophers, explores Hip Hop culture in Africa specifically focusing on women within African hop.
+In addition to Hip Hop and Africa she has published various academic articles that explore the experiences of women within the African Hip Hop scene.
+In her work, Clark looks to understand Hip Hop as a method of protest and challenging of social norms.
+Her article Feminisms in African Hip Hop dissects the intricacies of being a woman within African Hip Hop.
+She explains the ways in which an artist's country shapes the content of their music, highlighting artists such as Dope Saint Jude from South Africa who challenge notions of partiarchy, heteronormativity, and misogynoir.
+Much of her works also address the relationship and discourse between feminist activists, scholars, and rappers.
+Clark is currently a professor at Howard University where she teaches the course Black Women and Pop.

 Seth Cosimini

 Seth Cosimini's analysis of the performativity and self-presentation of Nicki Minaj articulates how women in hip-hop culture may simultaneously challenge and conform to stereotypical representations of femininity.
 As explained by Cosimini, Minaj uses contradictory public personas in order to construct a hip-hop identity that recognizes the social oppression driven by race, gender, and sexuality within and beyond hip-hop culture.
 Cosimini's contributions to hip-hop feminist scholarship have offered a unique perspective on the role of self-presentation in identity construction for women in hip-hop.